rellampec/rake-commander/README.md

   1. Rake has it's own `OptionsParser`.
 If any of your rake `task` options matches any of those, you will be unintentionally invoking `rake` functionality.
   2. Let's say you require/load `rake-commander` in a `Rakefile`.
 By the time rake commander is loaded, `rake` has already collected as `top_level_tasks` the arguments of your task options; so those that do not start with dash `-` ([see private method `collect_command_line_tasks` in `Rake::Application`](https://github.com/ruby/rake/blob/48e798484babf725b0562cc417986da513e5d0ae/lib/rake/application.rb#L782)).

-This is also true when you invoke `rake` via _shell_ from within another task:
+This is also true when you invoke `rake` via _shell_ from within another task.

 **Example**